flomesh-io/osm-edge-docs/content/en/docs/guides/app_onboarding/namespaces.md

 ## Ignore a Namespace

 There may be namespaces in a cluster that should never be part of a mesh.
-To explicity exclude a namespace from OSM:
+To explicity exclude a namespace from osm-edge:

 ```bash
 osm namespace ignore <namespace>